opencepk/find-and-replace/README.md

 ```
 find-and-replace-strings -h
-usage: find-and-replace-strings [-h] [--search SEARCH] [--replacement REPLACEMENT] [--read-from-file READ_FROM_FILE]
+usage: find-and-replace-strings [-h] [--config CONFIG] [--find] [--replacement]
-                        [--config REPLACEMENTS_FILE]
                                 [files ...]

-This script performs search and replace operations on one or more files.
-It supports two modes of operation: Direct Mode and
+Perform find and replace operations on one or more target files.
+By default, the script
-File Mode.
-In Direct Mode, you specify the search and replacement strings directly on the command line.
-In File Mode, the script
-reads the search and replacement strings from a JSON file.
+reads the search and replacement entries (strings) from a JSON file.
+You can also
+specify the search and replacement strings directly as command line args by setting the
+--find "search_string" and --replacement "replacement_string" argument options.

 positional arguments:
-  files                 Files to perform search and replace
+  files            File(s) on which to perform search and replace

 options:
   -h, --help       show this help message and exit
-  --search SEARCH       Text to search for
-  --replacement REPLACEMENT
+  --config CONFIG  PATH to JSON config file containing find and replacement entries
+  --find           String to find in files
-                        Text to replace with
+  --replacement    String to replace with in files
-  --read-from-file READ_FROM_FILE
-                        Read search and replacement strings from file
-  --config REPLACEMENTS_FILE
-                        Path to the replacements file

 ```